steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 > through their channels.
 I don't have insight into when that will pass.
 The U.S.
 > one will almost certainly pass here within a month or two.

-This sounds much more realisitic, of course.
+This sounds much more realistic, of course.
 Now, this does not mean that C++ is outlawed or something silly like that, but it does mean that using Rust could become a more serious competitive advantage when it comes to selling to
 government: if you don't need an exception for your product, that's an advantage